 Waterford is a somewhat small city located in the state of California.
 With a population of 8,824 people and two constituent neighborhoods, Waterford is the 433rd largest community in California.

 Housing costs in Waterford are among some of the highest in the nation, although real estate prices here don't compare to real estate prices in the most expensive communities in California.

-Unlike some cities, Waterford isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Waterford are a mix of both white- and blue-collar jobs.
-Overall, Waterford is a city of sales and office workers, service providers, and farmers, fishers, or foresters.
-There are especially a lot of people living in Waterford who work in farm management occupations (17.22%), office and administrative support (14.98%), and sales jobs (8.01%).
+When you are in Waterford, you'll notice that it is more blue-collar than most other communities in America.
+37.76% of Waterford’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Overall, Waterford is a city of service providers, sales and office workers, and farmers, fishers, or foresters.
+There are especially a lot of people living in Waterford who work in farm management occupations (15.07%), office and administrative support (14.51%), and maintenance occupations (6.37%).